 Speech Services

-Like all children, those born with cleft lip and/or palate begin learning about speech from the very first day of life.
+Like all children, those with clefts begin learning about speech from their very first day of life.

-Like all children, those born with cleft lip and/or palate begin learning about speech from the very first day of life.
-They probably make sounds similar to those made by most babies.
-However, the development of normal speech habits can be affected by cleft lip and/or palate since we use those body parts to form sounds.
-Cleft speech may be difficult to understand because of one or more of the following communication problems:
+Like all children, those with clefts palate begin learning about speech from their very first day of life.
+Unlike most other children, however, their mouths and lips can make developing normal speech habits impossible.
+They may be difficult to understand because of one or more of the following communication problems:

 - Language Delay